 Our efforts focus on four complimentary fields: Artificial Intelligence, Data Science, Computer Science and Applied Mathematics.
 The department's contributions to areas such as multi-agent systems, (medical) signal and image processing, game theory and AI search techniques are internationally recognized.
 DKE maintains a large and worldwide network of public and private collaborators, and our staff is firmly rooted in multiple national and international research networks.

 Next to our research, we take pride in our education.
-Our bachelor's and master's programmes are nationally ranked #1 in the AI and Computer Science categories, and we offer our students an award-winning honours programme in collaboration with companies in the Euregion.
+Our master's programmes are nationally ranked #1 in the AI and Computer Science categories, and we offer our students an award-winning honours programme in collaboration with companies in the Euregion.

 Diversity and inclusion